 The PN-junction is nothing but a combination of both N-type and P-type semiconductor materials.
 The material forming the junction diode is not identical to other mainstream didoes, as it comes with a transparent package, allowing the infrared and visible light to pass through the junction.

 - The LED underwent through a number of tests and experiments and evolved over the years, however, recent LEDs come with different wavelengths ranging from ultraviolet, visible, to infrared wavelengths, producing light with high brightness.

 LED is mainly comprised of four parts known as die, substrate, phosphor, and lens.
 The die is a semiconductor material containing gallium nitride (GaN) that emits blue light when the electric current passes through it.
 In order to provide easy integration of LED, one or two dies are used in combination with the substrate, generating enough power to light up the LED.

 - It is important to note that the phosphor can be applied to die material both ways: directly or layered with the lens material that either extracts or directs the light and mainly comes with silicon or glass.

-The LED never fails to satisfy the power consumption needs of a regular user, however, the use of this tiny component in high temperature and pressure environment can make it highly vulnerable.
-Taking this point into consideration, some LEDs incorporate heat sink on their interface, that prevents them from overheating and makes them an appropriate pick in the conditions where high temperature is a major concern.
+The LED never fails to satisfy the power consumption needs of a regular user, however, the use of this tiny component in a high temperature and pressure environment can make it highly vulnerable.
+Taking this point into consideration, some LEDs incorporate a heat sink on their interface, which prevents them from overheating and makes them an appropriate pick in conditions where high temperature is a major concern.

 LEDs are available in a variety of types.
-Some are preferred over others based on the nature of applications.
+Some are preferred over others based on the nature of their applications.
 Following are some main types of LEDs.

 LEDs are known as High Power LEDs if their power rating is greater than or equal to 1 Watt.
 They are mainly used for generating the maximum brightness.
 The input power required for these LEDs is very high, making them prone to heat dissipation.

-It is widely used in many computer applications and comes with an ability to generate three lights, as the name suggests, red, blue and green.
+It is widely used in many computer applications and comes with the ability to generate three lights, as the name suggests, red, blue and green.
 The color of these lights is controlled by using PWM (pulse width modulation).
-Both the duty cycle of PWM and frequency used for generating the signal per second, prove to be handy for controlling all three colors.
+Both the duty cycle of PWM and the frequency used for generating the signal per second, prove to be handy for controlling all three colors.

-SMD LEDSMD LED stands for Surface Mount Device LED.
+SMD LED stands for Surface Mount Device LED.
 It comes in a special package with the ability to be mounted on the PCB surface.
 It can be easily categorized based on the physical dimensions.
 It works both ways: separately or in combination with a compatible device.

-Thru-Hole LEDThru-hole LED comes with two terminals leads that are embedded into the holes of the printed circuit board.
+Thru-hole LED comes with two terminals leads that are embedded into the holes of the printed circuit board.
 They are available in a variety of different packages and shapes.
 Most common colors they come with are white, red, blue and green.

-Yes, buying it may make your budget bleed in the start as it features more cost as compared to regular halogen light, but it proves to be economical in the long run due to high quality, longer lifespan and less power consumption.
+Yes, buying it may make your budget bleed in the start as it features more costly as compared to regular halogen light, but it proves to be economical in the long run due to its high quality, longer life span and less power consumption.

-The compact size of the LED makes it stand fit in hard to reach places including ceiling lighting, cove lighting, tray, and cabinet lighting.
+The compact size of the LED makes it stand to fit in hard-to-reach places including ceiling lighting, cove lighting, tray, and cabinet lighting.

 - Thanks to the robust nature of LEDs - without them, Landscape lighting would never be so easy and created flawlessly as it has been right now.
-The LEDs play a vital role in generating and optimizing the light beam angle at the desired distance and their ability to disguise any shape as per the nature of the environment they are incorporating in, help them serve a real purpose, adding curated light layered with beauty using a single source.
+The LEDs play a vital role in generating and optimizing the light beam angle at the desired distance and their ability to disguise any shape as per the nature of the environment they are incorporating in, helps them serve a real purpose, adding curated light layered with beauty using a single source.

 - They are profoundly used in automotive industries, LCD panels, fiber optics data transmission, and remote control devices.
-While pointing out the sheer advantages of the LEDs, we can't write off their value in advertising.
+While pointing out the sheer advantages of LEDs, we can't write off their value in advertising.
 They are mainly used to captivate the visitors - when placed in the advertising banner and tree decorated with a number of infrared lights will help in getting the instant attention of the customers.